 CTA (Call to Action) – A call to action (CTA) uses action verbs to encourage a page visitor to do something.
 Whether you want them to email you, donate, call, or click, well-crafted CTAs are critical to your site’s success.

 CTR (Clickthrough Rate) – CTR is the percentage of times your search result is clicked on versus the number of times it is shown.
-You can calculate clickthrough rate by taking the number of clicks that your search result receives on a particular keyword, and divide it by the number of times your site appeared for the given keyword.
+You can calculate clickthrough rate by taking the number of clicks your search result receives on a particular keyword and dividing it by the number of times your site appeared for the given keyword.
 The formula is as simple as clicks/impressions = CTR.
 For example, if you had 25 clicks and 1000 impressions, then your CTR would be 2.5%.

 Deep Links – Deep links are kind of what they sound like — links on a site that go somewhere other than the front page, to a ‘deeper’ piece of content.
 These deep links are vital to your SEO strategy.
 They build up the rank of a page and add value to your content.